Adicum offers the opportunity to prepare for the ZAP IMS/BMS 2024.

 If your son/daughter is ill on the day of the exam, sign out at the secretary's office of the school where he/she is writing the exam and submit a doctor's certificate afterwards.
 The learner will then be invited to a re-examination, which usually takes place a few weeks later.
 An examination that has been written is deemed to have been written; poor health cannot be claimed retrospectively.

-If your son/daughter comes from a public school, the report marks in the 1st semester of the 6th grade or the 2nd or 3rd secondary grade count for half.
-In the 6th grade these are the subjects Mathematics and German, in the secondary school the subjects Mathematics, German, French, English and Nature and Technology.
-The other half is the average grade of the entrance examination.
-Half of this mark is made up of the mathematics examination and the other half of the two German marks (language examination and essay), with both being equally weighted.
-The exam is considered passed if a 4.75 is achieved.
+If your son/daughter attends a public school, half of the grade is based on the report card grades from the first semester of 6th grade or the 2nd or 3rd year of secondary school.
+In 6th grade, the subjects are mathematics and German; in secondary school, the subjects are mathematics, German, French, English, and science and technology.
+The other half is the average grade from the entrance exam.
+Half of this grade is based on the math exam and the other half on the two German grades (language exam and essay), with both being weighted equally.
+The exam is considered passed if a grade of 4.75 is achieved.

-If your daughter/son comes from a public school, only the examination marks count, half the mathematics and half the two German marks (language examination and essay).
-The average of these must be a 4.5 to pass the exam.
+If your daughter/son comes from a private school, only the exam grades count, half of which are for mathematics and half for the two German grades (language exam and essay).
+The average must be 4.5 for the exam to be passed.

 In general, tutoring is good when it is good for the learner - which means something different for everyone.
 It is important that the chemistry between learner and teacher is right and that the latter speaks a language that the learner understands.
 Our teachers are trained for this and Adicum focuses on finding the right teacher for the learner.